 360 video is not just a gimmick, it is here to stay.
 Facebook for instance is investing heavily in tech and it’s getting results.
 A recent test compared two films on Facebook – one 360 and another traditionally shot video.
 The test found that the average percentage viewed was 28.81% higher with the 360-degree video.

 Furthermore, 50% more people watched it to completion, the CTR was higher and the CPM was lower (Magnifyre) Google also found interesting results in a similar investigation with 360-degree video increasing engagements and shares

 Conferences and events

-At busy events where you’re vying with your competitors to attract a crowd, 360 degree video can entice visitors to a stand and allow your sales team to demonstrate the benefits of your product.
+At busy events where you’re vying with your competitors to attract a crowd, 360 degree video can entice visitors to your stand and allow your sales team to demonstrate the benefits of your product.
 360 degrees offers one of the most effective ways for your audience to experience your products or procedures and make a memorable connection with your brand.

 Live video streaming surgery

-Time to add 360 degree to your video strategy?
+Time to add 360-degree to your video strategy?

 Across the whole medical sphere from pharma brands to healthcare professionals and educators, 360-degree video and VR will be invaluable in creating content that makes medical complexity easier to digest and puts the user in the heart of the action.

 All the same rules for medical video content apply, from combining emotion and logic to ensuring a high level of accuracy and complying with regulations.
 However, if you can get 360-degree video content right, there are healthy rewards.